Facility Rules & Procedures

 17. No open-toed shoes or high heels are permitted on the range.
 We suggest comfortable tennis shoes.

-18. No tank tops, low-cut, see-through or cropped shirts are permitted on the range.
+18. No tank tops, low-cut, see-through, or cropped shirts are permitted on the range.
 Hoods are not to be worn inside the facility at any time.
+No bathrobes or any other uncommon attire.

 19. Pants are to be worn at waist level at all times in the facility.